Guide for Faculty, Staff and Student Employees Returning to Campus

 College Expectations and Guidelines

-Once decisions to expand on-site staffing in certain areas have been made, faculty, staff and student employees should follow the guidelines detailed in this document for returning to campus.
 It is the expectation that individuals approved to work remotely are working from California.
 Questions may be directed to your respective area vice president or to the Office of Human Resources.

 Health and Safety Guidelines

-Faculty, staff and student employees who are pregnant or who have been instructed to return to work on campus and have a medical condition that places them in a higher risk group should contact your direct supervisor or the Office of Human Resources to discuss your options, including requesting ADA Reasonable Accommodations.
+Faculty, staff and student employees who are pregnant or who have been instructed to return to work on campus and have a medical condition that places them in a higher risk group should contact their direct supervisor or the Office of Human Resources to discuss your options, including requesting ADA Reasonable Accommodations.

 Health and Safety Practices